-The US Citizens and Immigration Services (USCIS) has made a significant change to the policy on international students accruing unlawful presence.
+The The U.S. Citizenship and Immigration Services (USCIS) has made a significant change to the policy on international students accruing unlawful presence.
 The policy is attached for your review.

 Individuals in F, J, and M status who failed to maintain their status before Aug.
 9, 2018, will start accruing unlawful presence on that date based on that failure, unless they already started accruing unlawful presence on the earliest of any of the following:

 - The day after the U.S. Department of Homeland Security (DHS) denied the request for an immigration benefit, if DHS made a formal finding that the individual violated their nonimmigrant status while adjudicating a request for another immigration benefit;